kryptine/iTasks-SDK/README.md

 - `Examples`: In this folder you can find example programs that demonstrate the iTask framework.
 - `Tests`: In this folder you can find test programs that are used to automatically and interactively test the framework
 - `Config`: Here you can find the environment definitions for the CleanIDE/Cpm.
 These are organized in subfolders for each OS/Platform because paths are different on each target.
+- `Documentation`: Here you can find supplemental documentation.
+A good starting point is the iTask guide (`Documentation/GUIDE.md`).